-Patient returned medication was dealt with appropriately.
+Patient returned medication was dealt with appropriately, and a hazardous waste bin was available, although staff were not aware of all the medicines requiring disposal in it.
 Confidential patient information was generally removed or obliterated from patient returned medication.
 Records of recalls and alerts were seen and were annotated with the outcome, the date and who had actioned it.